daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 In the evening, Anna and I met up with Harry and Nick at a spot called [Nettlehouse 360](https://netil360.com/ "Nettlehouse 360")—a cafe rooftop bar with hipster vibes.
 We picked up dinner at a spot called Bella Vita and had dinner and beers in the park.
 After dinner we went to the Dolphin, which is a great dive bar in Hockney—Anna and I sang "Girls Just Want to Have Fun" at karaoke there and hung out with thee boys until around midnight.

 **Saturday, June 30**

+Anna and I went to the Victoria and Albert (V&A) Design Museum to see the Frida Kahlo exhibition, but it was sold out so we just viewed the permanent collection complete with costume/fashion--it's quite an impressive building.

+In the evening, I met up with Harry and Nick and we went to The Alibi in Dalston (which has since closed and reflects a change to the east London club scene brought on by Hackney licensing laws).
+We danced for quite a while--the bar was a great little hole in the wall establishment.
+After the Alibi closed we headed to the Dolphin to finish the night out until 4:00 am (a delayed celebration of Harry's birthday).
+The sun was coming up when we left and I followed the boys back to Harry's flat where we continued to talk and hang out in Harry's yard until the really wee hours in the morning--listening to music and chain smoking cigarettes.

+**Sunday, July 1**

+We woke up at 1:30 p.m.
+Harry grilled sausages and we had salad while Adam (Harry's brother) and Nick watched an Australia Football League (AFL) or 'footy' game on the tube.
+I made my way back to Anna's and after a shower and a nap we had dinner at East Street (the Asian spot downstairs from her flat).
+We planned out our trip to Scotland for the following weekend and called it a night.

+**Monday, July 2**

+This was Nick's last day in London before heading to Greece, Spain, and Portugal.
+We met up near next to the National Portrait Gallery and then went to grab a coffee (he has my order of an Americano with almond milk down) and then we got a pint and some fish and chips at Sherlock Holmes pub.
+I walked him to his tube stop with the parting words "If you're ever in Melbourne!"

 **Sunday, July 1**